sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/regression-classification/GBM.rst

    * - Parametrs
      - Description
    * - RESPONSE COLUMN
-     - select RESPONSE COLUMN
+     - Select Response Column.
    * - IS RESPONSE COL CATEGORICAL
-     - Specify a response column type (numeric or categorical) Separates the Classification and Regression.
+     - Choose the type of response column.
+It can be either numeric corresponding to Regression or categorical corresponding to Classification.
    * - IGNORE CONST COLUMNS
      - Specify whether to ignore constant training columns.
    * - IGNORED COLUMNS